schoeberl/chisel-lab/lab1/README.md

 with Vivado.
 The LED should now blink at a different frequency.
 Faster or slower?
 At what frequency?

-### Simulation Without and FPGA Board
+### Simulation Without an FPGA Board

 If it happens that you do not have access to an FPGA board, you can run the blinking LED in simulation.
-To avoid to simulate for 100000000 cycles change the factor in ```Hello.scala``` on following line from:
+To avoid to simulate for 100000000 clock cycles change the factor in ```Hello.scala``` on following line from:

 ```
   val CNT_MAX = (100000000 / 2 - 1).U;